Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Exit the computer by unplugging all USB devices connected to it, which should include the keyboard and mouse, as well as the printer and any USB drives.
+Exit the computer by unplugging all USB devices, which should include the keyboard and mouse, the printer and any USB drives.

 Disable any network connection – this involves turning off Wi-Fi and unplugging any Internet cables that are connected to the computer.

 Reconnect the mouse and keyboard to the computer and check if you can regain control of the computer this way.
 Establish Internet access once more and check to see if the installation process has begun.
 If it has, repeat the process.